davidtchiu/davidtchiu.github.io/teaching/cs261/lab4.interface/index.md

 This week you'll explore these algorithms, and get hands-on experience with interfaces.

 #### Objectives
-- Practice with interfaces and polymorphism
+- Practice with interfaces as contracts
 - Exposure to data integrity problems and checksum schemes

 #### Required Files